gohugoio/hugo/content/en/getting-started/configuration-markup.md

 {{< code-toggle config=markup.goldmark />}}

-For details on the extensions, refer to [this section](https://github.com/yuin/goldmark/#built-in-extensions) of the Goldmark documentation
+For details on the extensions, refer to the [Goldmark documentation](https://github.com/yuin/goldmark/#built-in-extensions).

 Some settings explained: